 Here are the written instructions –

 The cutting instructions are at the beginning of this article.
 You should have 2 pieces of fabric cut out.
-If you don’t want a plain quilt you could join strips together to make a patchwork quilt.
+If you don’t want a plain quilt, you could join strips to make a patchwork quilt.
 There are endless combinations of patches you could use.
+I also have a tutorial on how to make a baby quilt with patchwork.

 Step 1 – Round the Corners